PhotonVision/photonvision/docs/source/docs/integration/advancedStrategies.md

 When using 3D mode in PhotonVision, an additional step is run to estimate the 3D position of camera, relative to one or more AprilTags.
 These must be filtered and transformed before they represent an estimated robot pose.

-PhotonLib provides {ref}`a utility class to assist with this process on the roboRIO <docs/programming/photonlib/robot-pose-estimator>`.
-Alternatively, {ref}`a "multi-tag" strategy can do this process on the coprocessor. <docs/apriltag-pipelines/multitag>`.
+PhotonLib provides {ref}`a utility class to assist with this process on the roboRIO <docs/programming/photonlib/robot-pose-estimator:AprilTags and PhotonPoseEstimator>`.
+Alternatively, {ref}`a "multi-tag" strategy can do this process on the coprocessor. <docs/apriltag-pipelines/multitag:Enabling MultiTag>`.

 ## Field-Relative Pose Estimation

 The camera's guess of the robot pose generally should be *fused* with other sensor readings.

 WPILib provides [a set of pose estimation classes](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/state-space/state-space-pose-estimators.html) for doing this work.